 God offers Himself as a God of forgiveness.
 I always think of the section of the Psalms.
-I wish I could read several of 'em, but maybe a couple of verses out of Psalm 103 verse 9, "He will not always strive with us, nor will He keep His anger forever.
-He has not dealt with us according our sins, nor rewarded us according to our iniquities," and there's that further section about, "Removing our sins as far as the east is from the west."
-This is because of His great, loving kindness on those who fear Him.
+I wish I could read several of them, but maybe a couple of verses out of Psalm 103 verse 9, "He will not always strive with us, nor will He keep His anger forever.
+He has not dealt with us according to our sins, nor rewarded us according to our iniquities," and there's that further section about, removing our sins “as far as the east is from the west."
+This is because of His great loving-kindness on those who fear Him.
 "He has removed our transgressions from us like a father who has compassion on his children."

 Micah, the prophet, in that magnificent tribute to the nature of God as a forgiving God puts it this way: "Who is a God like Thee who pardons iniquity, who passes over the rebellious act of the remnant of His possession.
 He does not retain His anger forever.
 He delights in unchanging love.
 He will again have compassion on us.
 He will cast all our sins into the depths of the sea."

-As we read earlier, sins were imputed to Christ, and the righteousness from Christ imputed to us.
+As we read earlier, the sins were imputed to Christ, and the righteousness from Christ imputed to us.
 That's Genesis 15:6.
 Abraham...or Abram believed God, and it was imputed to him as righteousness.
 Because he believed, God credited His own righteousness, completely alien to all of us, to Abraham.
-Psalm 103:17, "The loving kindness of the Lord is from everlasting to everlasting” listen to this “and His righteousness to children's children."
+Psalm 103:17, "The loving-kindness of the Lord is from everlasting to everlasting” listen to this “and His righteousness to children's children."
 He just keeps giving His righteousness to every generation of people who believe in Him.

 "The Lord was pleased to crush Him, putting Him to grief, to render Him as a guilt offering.
 Ah, but He will see His offspring.
 He will prolong His days."
 Oooooh, there's a resurrection.
 There's a resurrection.
 You can't kill Him and then have Him prolong His days.
 There's a resurrection, like Psalm 16, "He will not allow His Holy One to see corruption."
-They knew that all who have ever been saved from hell, and all who will be in the Heaven of heavens...are gonna be there because the justice of God has been satisfied by a substitute; and Revelation 13:8 says, "Jesus is the Lamb slain from the foundation of the world."
+They knew that all who have ever been saved from hell, and all who will be in the heaven of heavens are going to be there because the justice of God has been satisfied by a substitute; and Revelation 13:8 says, "Jesus is the Lamb slain from the foundation of the world."
 They believed that God would provide a substitute.

 Certainly, Genesis chapter 22, Abraham got a great illustration of it, didn't he?
 He takes Isaac up there, lifts the knife.
 You say, "Why would he even do that?"
 Because Hebrews says he believed God would raise him from the dead.
 Well, had he ever seen a resurrection?
 No. Had there ever been a resurrection that he knew of?
 No. Well, why did he think He'd raise him from the dead?
 Because God made him a promise, and he trusted God's promise, and he just knew that God doesn't make promises He doesn't keep, so he was prepared to kill his son, knowing that He'd raise him from the dead, but in the middle of that, God stops him, and there's an animal, a ram, in the thicket, and God has provided a substitute.

 Psalm 3:8, "Salvation belongs to the Lord."
 Isaiah 43:3, "I am the Lord your God, the Holy One of Israel, your Savior."
 God says, "I am your Savior.
 I am your only Savior."
-"Truly...says Isaiah 45:15...Truly Thou art a God who hides Himself.
-O God of Israel, Savior."
-Israel has been saved by the Lord with an everlasting salvation.
+"Truly,” says Isaiah 45:15, “Truly Thou art a God who hides Himself.
+Oh God of Israel, Savior.
+Israel has been saved by the Lord with an everlasting salvation.”
 God is the Savior.
 "Turn to Me.
-Turn to Me...verse 22...all ends of the earth and be saved.
+Turn to Me,” verse 22, “all ends of the earth and be saved.
 I am God, and there is no other.
-There is no other God besides Me, a righteous God, and a Savior.
-There's none except Me."
-This is total abandonment to God who alone is the Savior.
-No one else, and you give up everything.
+There is no other God besides Me, a righteous God, and a Savior.”
+There's none except Me.
+This is total abandonment to God who alone is the Savior; no one else, and you give up everything.